ndiego/base-blocks/README.md

 # Base Blocks

-A suite of custom blocks designed specifically for the Base WordPress theme.
+A collection of blocks for the Base theme.

-### Current Blocks:
+## Description

+Base Blocks provides custom blocks designed to work seamlessly with the Base theme.

+## Blocks

+### Dark Mode Toggle
-- **Dark Mode Toggle**: Add a user-friendly dark mode switcher that remembers user preferences and respects system settings.
+Add a customizable dark mode switcher that remembers user preferences.

+### Notice Block
+Display notices and alerts with customizable styles.

+### GitHub Stats Block
+Show star and fork counts for any public GitHub repository.

 ## Requirements

 - Base theme
-- WordPress 6.7 or higher
+- WordPress 6.7 or later
-- PHP 7.4 or higher
+- PHP 7.4 or later

 ## Installation

-1. Upload the `base-blocks` folder to the `/wp-content/plugins/` directory.
+1. Upload the plugin files to `/wp-content/plugins/base-blocks`
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Start using the blocks in your pages or posts.
+3. Use the blocks in the block editor

 ## Development

+This plugin is built using modern WordPress development tools.
+To contribute:

 1. Clone the repository
 2. Run `npm install`
-3. Use `npm run build` for production builds
+3. Use `npm start` for development
-4. Use `npm run start` for development
+4. Use `npm run build` for production builds